-A Not Just Right Experience occurs when an individual with OCD feels that something is not quite right or that something is incomplete.
+A Not Just Right Experience occurs when an individual with OCD feels and anxiety disorder that something is not quite right or that something is incomplete.
 The feeling that something is not right or incomplete is typically coupled with a compulsive, behavioural urge to make things right or to feel a sense of completeness.
 Studies have suggested that up to 80% of individuals diagnosed with OCD will experience Not Just Right symptoms.
 Not Just Right Experiences differ from other OCD symptoms as there is no compulsive desire to avoid harm but rather more a sense that something that is incomplete requires completion.

 Typically a Not Just Right Experience will be associated with a sense of discomfort or tension as opposed to anxiety.
 Not Just Right Experiences are also similar to other OCD symptoms in that they involve on overwhelming sense of doubt that leads to compulsion that aid the individual to seek relief from discomfort, increasing the likelihood they will perform the compulsion again.

 The common symptoms associated with Not Just Right Experiences are as follows:

 - The use of counting rituals, repetitive behaviours, checking behaviours or ordering, arranging and symmetry behaviours to gain a sense that things are ‘just right’ or complete.

 - Difficulty making decisions or delegating tasks as well as a general inflexibility.

 - Reassurance-seeking to determine whether their sense that something is not right is valid.